halfer/spiderling-utils/README.md

 * Detect if the server start script suffers an error e.g. can't bind to port (check that forked processes are killed gracefully)
 * Fix missing test to turn off logging
-* Test that router and non-router variants work fine
 * Test file existence exceptions in Server class
 * Can we have a simple automatic path for PID files (e.g. /tmp/spiderling/127.0.0.1_8090.pid)?
 * Document the base64 image decode script and how to use this on a headless build server